MoeraOrg/moeraorg.github.io/development/protocols/stories.md

 for feeds.
 All stories have
 [the same structure](node-api.html#StoryInfo)<!-- @IGNORE PREVIOUS: anchor -->, but the meaning of fields depends on the story type.
-A story may reference a posting, a remote object etc. Some feeds may not allow some types of stories.
+A story may reference a posting, a remote object, etc. Some feeds may not allow some types of stories.

 `ASKED_TO_FRIEND`